ptwiddle/MAS439-Commutative-Algebra/policies.md

 There is no exam for this module.
 Instead, there will be weekly assessed problem sets.

-Problem sets will be assigned in lecture every week, usually on Wednesday but occasionally on Thursday.
-They will be due the following Wednesday by the beginning of lecture.
+Problem sets will be assigned in lecture every week, and will be due the next week at the beginning of the first lecture.
 You can email the problem sets to me before lecture starts, hand a paper copy in at the *beginning* of lecture, or slip it under my door *before* lecture starts.

 You are allowed, and in fact encouraged, to meet in small groups to discuss the course, including the problem sets.
 Working with friends is a great way to learn and is usually more fun.  ``Small'' here means two or three people; larger groups are not allowed, as it becomes too easy to just listen and not contribute.